 Q: How is the underground collection storage space being protected from water damage?

-Q: How will the glass dome (both the interior and the exterior) be kept clean?
+Q: How is the glass dome (both the interior and the exterior) kept clean?

-A: The design will provide for harness anchors necessary for exterior glass cleaning, glass replacement and other exterior maintenance work.
-Clearances within the connecting bridge will allow for lifts to be brought in for interior glass cleaning and other overhead work.
+A: The design provides for harness anchors necessary for exterior glass cleaning, glass replacement and other exterior maintenance work.

 Q: How is the environmental impact of the building being minimized?